Ferry from Helsinki to Tallinn

 Luggage

-Good to know: bear in mind that there is no check-in procedure for luggage items.
+Good to know: there is no check-in procedure for luggage items.

-You can travel with your pet on the ferry from Helsinki to Tallinn, Estonia.
-In order to be allowed on board, all pets should hold a ticket.
-Small pets in carriers may enter certain passenger areas, while larger pets must stay in pet cabins or in the vehicle, depending on the company and route.
-Restaurants, children’s playrooms, and lounges are usually off-limits for animals.
+Yes, pets are allowed on most ferries from Helsinki to Tallinn in Estonia, however, you must include them in your booking.
+While smaller pets in carriers are permitted in certain passenger areas, larger pets must stay in pet cabins or in the vehicle, depending on the company and route.
+Restaurants, children’s playrooms, and lounges are usually off-limits for pets.

 Useful tips for your ferry trip to Tallinn from Helsinki